Missing Cats - Lost & Found

 If your cat has gone missing or you think you have identified a stray, please choose your subject from the contents list at the bottom of this page.

-Chapter contents List at the bottom of this page
+Find the search Guide options - at the bottom of this page

 The advice for re-locating lost pets & the knowledge in this section stem from universally recognised guidelines, 1st hand experiences & some very real lost & found cases.

 If you truly cannot search yourself, you could enlist the help of others such as animalsearchuk.co.uk.
 This comes at a conciderable cost, is less of a personal appeal & It is no guarentee, the principles of the search methods do seem similar, however should you pay people for their time do not rely on that alone & our advice is to search using the following guidelines aswell once their time is finished!

 "Thank you so much, i went off looking for her & found her.
 She is now filthy, still hungry, but curled up in bed.
 I told our vets about your website"

 Gemima's family 13/04/10 - Gemima was missing for approx 10 days

 Because of her owners quick response with posters & publicity, attention was paid to Gemima in the streets.
 She was very fortunate to have been noticed quickly by a member of the public who thought that she might match the description in the poster, & who was kind enough to relocate the poster & call the number.
 She was still wearing a collar & id tag but had gone further than anyone might have thought.

 "Amazing news!
 Milo was waiting at the cat flap this morning (sadly it was locked!).
 He seems ok however I don't think he has been fed he has lost a huge amount of weight but is not injured in anyway and his collar was still intact with his phone number."